 This page has been set up as a blog with new material being added each Monday.
 You will see tips and suggestions on how to develop your own unique operating manual for your brain, and in so doing, you will learn more about how to bullet proof your brain.
-If you like what you read, feel free to bookmark this page so that you can return to it on a regular basis.
-And for now, you can scroll down to learn about:
+Feel free to bookmark this page so that you can return to it on a regular basis.
+For more information on how to make the most of your mind, you can email Dr. Abramson requesting your own complimentary subscription to Head Quarters®.
+And for now, scroll down to learn about:

 We are not born with our own operating manual to our brains, but wouldn't it be nice if were.
 Our brains are the most powerful computer known to ... well, us!

 Our brains have given us everything we have, everything we see, everything we use --- from sliced cheese to university courses.
 Everything around us first had its origins in someone's brain.

 We can spend a lifetime getting to know who we are and what we can do.
 We can also spend a lifetime figuring out how to get the most out of ourselves.

 So how can we start figuring out our unique operating system for our own brains?
 One simple solution is to take notice of when you are able to accomplish the things you set out to achieve.
 Take notice of what you did, or refrained from doing in the moment.
 Whatever it is, introduce it as a helpful habit that you can tap into whenever you have something similar to accomplish.

 We can all be more of who we can be, across our lifespans and in each area of our lives.
 We have an amazing capacity to reach and exceed our own goals.
 Sometimes, there may be something holding us back or holding us down.
 It helps to know our own life purpose.
 From there, it is a matter of honing and directing our energies towards that purpose.
 It may also be a matter of identifying relevant habits and hooking those habits onto existing routines.
 And, if you do not like a particular habit, or it does not work for you, just change it for one that does.